 - Browsing History: You may have users who are not customers yet.
 You can create a separate segment of such users and see which all product category they browse.
 You can then create a personalized notification with offers related to those categories.

 - Personalize Transaction Push: Notifications are meant to be sent in real-time for immediate action.
 For e.g., if you are in e-commerce business and customer makes a purchase at your site.
 You should send an immediate notification with order details and link to order tracking page.
 This will help the customer to have faith on your site.
 Also when the order is out for delivery, you should send notification about the same.

 Relevancy & Setting – Where to land and time to live

-Best practices while sending user to landing page in push notification
+Best practices while sending a user to the landing page in push notification

-- Landing page should be in sync with push notification
+- The landing page should be in sync with push notification

 - All the information should be clearly mentioned on the landing page